annurkhozin/whatsapp-bot/README.md

 ### Run Application

-Run the following command to run Application.
+Use the npm command to run Application.

 ```js
 npm run start